env.dev

 NEXT_PUBLIC_API_URL=https://api.example.com

-At build time, Next.js uses DefinePlugin (webpack) or its equivalent in Turbopack to statically replace every occurrence of process.env.NEXT_PUBLIC_* with the literal string value.
-This means public env vars are baked into the output at build time — changing them requires a rebuild.
+At build time, Next.js uses DefinePlugin (the same webpack-versus-Vite define step Vite handles with import.meta.env) — or, since Turbopack became the default bundler in Next.js 16, the Turbopack equivalent — to statically replace every occurrence of process.env.NEXT_PUBLIC_* with the literal string value.
+This means public env vars are baked into the output at build time: promoting one Docker image across staging and prod freezes every NEXT_PUBLIC_ value at the build environment's setting, so changing them requires a rebuild, not a redeploy.

 How do you access env vars in Server Components?